 How will you make your impact?

-You now have a basic understand of three common types of nurses who work with babies.
-After familiarizing yourself with each, can you picture yourself treating precious little patients in one of these positions?
+You now have a basic understanding of some of the common types of nurses who work with babies.
+After familiarizing yourself with each, do you have a better idea of where you’d like to focus your nursing career?